 Porting a Phone Number to aNinja

-Porting your US telephone number is a six-step process that can take up to four (4) weeks depending on the type of number you are porting and the country the number is located in.
+Porting your US phone number to aNinja is a six-step process that can take up to four (4) weeks depending on the type of number you are porting and the country the number is located in.

 - You will need the following for a successful request:

 - The authorized user or owner’s first and last name.

 - The corresponding service address.
 This must be an actual physical address.